City of London PEEL 2016

 How effective are the force’s specialist capabilities?

 City of London Police has good specialist capabilities and has effective arrangements to ensure that it can fulfil its national responsibilities.
-Its senior management structure is modelled around the six national threats identified by the Strategic Policing Requirement; chief officers and members of the force’s senior management team have responsibility for developing the response to the specific threats and work closely with partner organisations to ensure that effective arrangements are in place to deal with a variety of incidents.
+Its senior management structure is modelled around the six national threats identified by the Strategic Policing Requirement (PDF document); chief officers and members of the force’s senior management team have responsibility for developing the response to the specific threats and work closely with partner organisations to ensure that effective arrangements are in place to deal with a variety of incidents.

 The force understands that it must prepare its own business continuity plans.
 However, it needs to test its own vulnerability to a significant cyber attack; this is an area for improvement for the force.

 The force has an extensive firearms strategic risk assessment which ensures that it has a thorough understanding of emerging threats.
 It has reviewed this assessment following the 2015 Paris terrorist attacks and intends to train additional firearms officers.
 The force has made good progress towards the implementation of these plans and anticipates that training for all the additional officers will be completed in early 2017.
 As a result, the force is considered to be well prepared to respond to a firearms attack.

 Areas for improvement

 - The force needs to test its own vulnerability to a significant cyber attack.